-Do you know what the iconic three colors mean?
+Do you know what the iconic three colors of the Italian Flag mean?

-When thinking of the most well-known flags in the world, it is likely that Italy’s will come to mind.
+When thinking of the most well-known flags in the world, it is likely that the Italian Flag or “Il Tricolore” will come to mind.
 Its red, white and green colors provide a sense of vibrancy and life and is easily one of the most recognizable flags in the world.
 As an American growing up in the States, the Italian flag represented many things for me including: incredible food, impeccable design, fashion and passion.

 Despite Italy being a place full of thousands of years of history, the country itself was not officially unified as one nation until 1861.
 This colorful symbol of unification didn’t always feature the same recognizable trio we see on today’s flag.
 The inspiration behind the tricolor design of the flag actually came from the country that controlled a large majority of Italy during the 1700s: France.
 Prior to the unification of Italy in 1861, there was a different flag to represent each of the autonomous flags within Italy.

 The iconic green, red and white color combination originates from an unofficial government located in Milan.
 The militia members that were part of this unofficial group of individuals wore these colors on their uniforms.
 The vertical stripes depicted upon the flag were in fact originally facing in a clockwise direction.
 The Tricolore featured on the flag was used as a symbol of unified Italian nationalism for many years and when Napoleon’s reign ended in 1814, it finally became a symbol of Italy as one.
 This sense of unity continued with the adoption of flags featuring the Tricolore by various Italian regions.